How to Calculate Cost Per Unit for Gummy Supplements: Packaging and Labor Included

 • Active Ingredients: Vitamins, minerals, botanicals, or other nutraceuticals.

-• Gummy Base: Gelatin or pectin, sweeteners (like cane sugar, tapioca syrup, or allulose), flavors, and colors.
+• Gummy Base: Gelatin or pectin, sweeteners (cane sugar, tapioca syrup, allulose), flavors, and colors.

-• Other Additives: Citric acid, preservatives, and coating agents.
+• Other Additives: Citric acid, preservatives, coating agents.

-To calculate, determine the exact formula weight per gummy and multiply by the cost per kilogram of each ingredient.
-Always factor in a small percentage for manufacturing yield loss or overages.
+Figure out the weight per gummy, multiply by the cost per kilogram of each ingredient.
+And throw in a small buffer for yield loss during production — things don't always work out perfectly.

 2. Manufacturing & Production Costs

-These are the costs charged by your supplement manufacturer to turn your formula into finished goods.
-They typically cover:
+These are the fees your manufacturer charges to turn your formula into finished gummies.
+They usually cover:

 • Batch setup and cleaning

-• Actual production run time (often charged per hour or per batch)
+• Production run time (often billed per hour or per batch)

-• Quality control testing (in-process and finished product)
+• Quality control testing (in-process and final product)

-This cost is usually provided as a per-batch or per-thousand-unit fee.
-Divide the total batch cost by the number of saleable units to get the per-unit manufacturing cost.
+Most manufacturers give you a per-batch or per-thousand-unit price.
+Divide the total batch cost by the number of saleable units — that's your per-unit manufacturing cost.

 3. Packaging Costs

-2. Secondary Packaging: The outer box or carton used for shipping to retailers or consumers, including any inserts or marketing materials.
+2. Secondary Packaging: The outer box or carton for shipping, plus any inserts or marketing materials.

 4. Labor Costs